Himanshuyadav1/mvcstructure/readMe.txt

 3.  write basic code for running server in app.js
 4.  create basic routes for project in routes/web.js
 5.  create controller for those basic routes
+6.  create html files for views and send them to client